tabokie/tabokie.github.io/_subtopics/lifestyle.md

 1.3241 Never miss it twice

-1.325 Involves other persons to play, e.g. make a bet, set a deadline
+1.325 Involves other people to play

+1.3251 e.g. make a bet, set a deadline

 1.33 Maintain a positive emotional image of working